ksshanam/sahara/doc/source/userdoc/configuration.guide.rst

     instance and namespaces are used, some additional configuration is required, please see :ref:`non-root-users` for more information.

+If an OpenStack cluster uses the deprecated nova-network, then the ``use_neutron`` parameter should be set to ``False`` in the sahara configuration file.

 .. _floating_ip_management:

 Floating IP management
 ++++++++++++++++++++++

-During cluster setup sahara must access instances through a secure shell(SSH).
+During cluster setup sahara must access instances through a secure shell (SSH).
 To establish this connection it may use either the fixed or floating IP address of an instance.
 By default sahara is configured to use floating IP addresses for access.
 This is controlled by the ``use_floating_ips`` configuration parameter.
 With this setup the user